 Says an Auckland mother: “Next Generation Childcare in Birkdale has had computer technology in place for years, including blogs for each kid.
 The children can make their own videos and voiceovers, Skype old teachers on the other side of world and email parents at work.
 I was surprised how easy kids picked it up from the ages of 3- to 5-years.
 It definitely helped with self-confidence, information sharing and encouraging teamwork.”
 The computer is a learning tool there, not a games console.

 In childcare centres, children generally use computers in groups, either with a teacher or with other children.
-The surprising thing is that often the roles are reversed, with children teaching adults how to use
+The surprising thing is that often the roles are reversed, with children teaching adults how to use the technology.

 Sounds like a dream come true.
 Nevertheless, parents should be aware of the downsides to computer-based learning, particularly at this early age.
 Young children explore the world by touch.
 Their neurons form new pathways every time their fingers encounter a new texture or an interesting three-dimensional shape – yet during a computer session, the only thing they are likely to handle is the mouse.
 Toddlers need to discover how things really feel, behave and move in the real world: clay is sticky and dries out, sand runs through your fingers and feels rough, liquid runs through your fingers and feels silky, jelly wobbles, ice melts.
 They need to catch a ball, not just see it bounce around the computer screen, and they can only learn how to spin a hula hoop so that it rolls back by practising it in the real world.